kyclark/gitbook-metagenomics/bash.md

      1    #!/bin/bash
      2
      3    NAME="Newman"
+     4    echo "Hello," $NAME
+     5    NAME="Jerry"
-     4    echo "Hello, $NAME!"
+     6    echo "Hello, $NAME"
 $ ./hello2.sh
+Hello, Newman
-Hello, Newman!
+Hello, Jerry
 ```

+I've created a variable called `NAME` to hold the string "Newman" and print it.
+Notice there is no `$` when assigning to the variable, only when you use it.
+The value of `NAME` can be changed at any time.
+You can print it out like on line 4 as it's own argument to `echo` or inside of a string like on line 6.
+Notice that the version on line 4 puts a space between the arguments to `echo`.

-I've created a variable called `NAME` to hold the string "Newman."
-Because all the variables from the environment \(see `env`\) are uppercase \(e.g., `$HOME` and `$USER`\), I tend to use all-caps myself, but this is not a requirement.
+Because all the variables from the environment \(see `env`\) are uppercase \(e.g., `$HOME` and `$USER`\), I tend to use all-caps myself, but this did lead to a problem once when I named a variable `PATH` and then overwrote the actual `PATH` and then my program stopped working entirely as it could no longer find any of the programs it needed.
 Just remember that everything in Unix is case-sensitive, so `$Name` is an entirely different variable from `$name`.

-When assigning a variable, you can have NO SPACES and you never use the `$` in front of the variable:
+When assigning a variable, you can have NO SPACES around the `=` sign:

 ```
 $ NAME1="Doge"